Sara Del Rey

-Sara Ann Amato (born November 13, 1980) is an American professional wrestling trainer and retired professional wrestler, best known by her ring name Sara Del Rey.
-She was a mainstay for Chikara and Shimmer, but also appeared for many other independent promotions in the US, including Ring of Honor (ROH), IWA Mid-South and All Pro Wrestling, as well as Mexico's Lucha Libre Femenil.
+Sara Ann Amato (born November 13, 1980), better known by her ring name Sara Del Rey, is an American professional wrestling trainer and retired professional wrestler.
+She is signed to WWE as the assistant head coach of the WWE Performance Center and a producer for their developmental territory at NXT.
+She was a mainstay for Chikara, Ring of Honor (ROH) and Shimmer, but also appeared for many other independent promotions in the US, including IWA Mid-South and All Pro Wrestling, as well as Mexico's Lucha Libre Femenil.
 Del Rey also taped several matches, competing under a mask and using the name Nic Grimes, for the MTV promotion Wrestling Society X.

 Del Rey was the inaugural Shimmer Champion and co-holder of the Shimmer Tag Team Championship with Courtney Rush, making her the promotion's first double champion.
 In 2012, she became the fourth woman to make it to Pro Wrestling Illustrated's list of top 500 wrestlers in the world.
-She is currently employed by WWE as the Assistant Head Coach and producer of their developmental territory at NXT, based in the WWE Performance Center.

 Early life

 As a child, Amato considered herself a fan of professional wrestling, citing Hulk Hogan and The Ultimate Warrior as two of her favorites due to their high energy characters and matches.
 She did not watch it for several years, but became interested again during high school.
 Amato admits that in high school, she was "really shy and kind of awkward and scared of social situations", which made her doubt whether she would actually make it as a professional wrestler.
 She briefly attended college following her graduation from high school, but disliked it and decided to become a professional wrestler instead.
 She initially trained with All Pro Wrestling's boot camp, and was trained by Tommy Drake, Donovan Morgan, and Micheal Modest.
 In the beginning, Amato had to spend hours training, as wrestling did not come naturally to her.
-Tommy Drake was later interviewed, admitting Sara was not naturally talented and he didn't think she would make it.
-But said he is so happy he was wrong, as she was a genuine person and the definition of a book that you don't judge the cover of.
-She worked her butt off to prove me and everyone else wrong, and that's why she deserves to be where she is.
+Tommy Drake was later interviewed, admitting Sara was not naturally talented and he didn't think she would make it, but he later said "I was so happy I was wrong, as she was a genuine person and the definition of a book that you don't judge the cover of.
+She worked her butt off to prove me and everyone else wrong, and that's why she deserves to be where she is".
 She later went on to train in Japan.